How to Write Better Headlines: 7 Headline Writing Tips

 There’s a lot that goes into writing an effective article headline, but the goal is simple: to keep your audience reading.

-So how do you accomplish that?
-There are many different approaches and formulas, but we’re going to cover some common best practices.
+So, how do you accomplish that?
+There are many different approaches and formulas, but we’re going to cover some common best practices for writing headlines that convert.

 1. Use stats or numbers in your headlines